Legal Advice for Compensation Insurance Claims & TPD Payouts

 What are the Key Functions of MAIC?

 The Motor Accident Insurance Commission (MAIC) regulates and manages the Compulsory Third Party (CTP) scheme.
-One of the essential functions of MAIC is to license and supervise CTP insurers to ensure they are operating within their legal parameters.
+One of MAIC’s essential functions is licensing and supervising CTP insurers to ensure they operate within their legal parameters.
 In addition to managing insurers, MAIC also plays a vital role in monitoring the operation of the CTP scheme.
 This responsibility includes fixing the range of each insurer’s premiums and recommending the payable levies to the government.

 MAIC is also committed to promoting road safety and reducing the number of motor vehicle crashes in the state.
 To achieve this goal, the Commission is dedicated to funding and researching the causes of motor accidents and developing education and infrastructure initiatives to help prevent future accidents.